 One way to go about this is by sending time-based email messages.
-So, your customers in San Francisco would get campaign X delivered to them by time X while the same campaign will be delivered to the folks in Indonesia by time Y. Note that the different times X and Y would be the optimum email marketing times.
+So, your customers in San Francisco would get campaign X delivered to them by time X while the same campaign will be delivered to the folks in Indonesia by time Y. Note that the different times X and Y would be the optimum email marketing campaign times.

 Like I said earlier, your CRM and automation software would help you keep track of your customers’ past purchases.

-Alternatively, when a customer purchases products that require renewal or refilling, be sure to send out targeted emails to remind them.
+Alternatively, when a customer purchases products that require renewal or refilling, be sure to send out targeted marketing emails to remind them.

-Supposing you sell a range of high and low dollar items, segmenting by the cart value can be a great strategy.
+Supposing you sell a range of high and low-dollar items, segmenting by the cart value can be a great strategy.

 To do this, draw the customer expense history and segment those customers who would likely buy more expensive items.
 Then you could launch campaigns featuring products that will be in every customer’s price range.

 Intermix, a women’s clothing retailer, used this technique to reduce the discount values for their customers, They segmented customers into VIPs, sales shoppers, and brand shoppers.
-The former are those with high disposable incomes, the middle category are those who buy when motivated by discounts and the latter are those who were loyal to Intermix but were price-conscious.
+The former are those with high disposable incomes, the middle category is those who buy when motivated by discounts and the latter are those who were loyal to Intermix but were price-conscious.

 When Intermix sent out their campaign, they delegated non-monetary offers for their VIPs while the other two segments were sent discounts ranging between 10% to 30%.
 This fetched them a 15% increase in their annual revenue.